andrewKOwong/mixedconclusions/content/blog/clps/index.md

 For `PRIP10A`, the question is only asked if the respondent had answered "Yes" to the question for `PRIP05A` with the text:
-> Have you had any of the following types of disputes or problems in Canada
+> "Have you had any of the following types of disputes or problems in Canada
 > since (month) 2018? - A large purchase or service where you did not get what
-> you paid for and the seller did not fix the problem
+> you paid for and the seller did not fix the problem"

 <br>